Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 2. Setting Stop Loss using Support & Resistance Areas

-A resistance/support zone should be like a barrier for Gold price movement, this is why the levels are used to set stop loss orders, if this barrier is broken then the Gold price movement can move towards the in the opposite market trend market direction of the original Gold price trend, but if this barriers (support & resistance zones) aren't broken, then the Gold price will continue heading in the intended direction.
+A resistance/support zone should act like a wall for how Gold prices move, which is why these levels are used to set stop loss orders.
+If this wall breaks, then Gold prices could move in the opposite direction of the original Gold price trend.
+But if these walls (support & resistance zones) don't break, then Gold prices will likely continue moving as expected.

 StopLoss Setting using a Resistance Area